Jonathan Barnes

 Jonathan Barnes, FBA (born 26 December 1942 in Wenlock, Shropshire) is an English scholar of Aristotelian and ancient philosophy.

 Education and career

-He was educated at the City of London School and Balliol College, Oxford University.

-He taught for 25 years at Oxford University before moving to the University of Geneva.
-He was a Fellow of Oriel College, Oxford, 1968–78; a Fellow of Balliol College, Oxford, 1978–94, and has been Emeritus Fellow of Balliol College since 1994.

-He was Professor of Ancient Philosophy, Oxford University, 1989–94.

-He was Professor of Ancient Philosophy at the University of Geneva 1994–2002.

-He taught at the University of Paris-Sorbonne in France, and took his éméritat in 2006.

-He was elected a Fellow of the British Academy in 1987.

-He is an expert on ancient Greek philosophy, and has edited the two-volume collection of Aristotle's works as well as a number of commentaries on Aristotle, the pre-Socratics and other areas of Greek thought.

-He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1999.

-He was awarded an honorary doctorate by the Humboldt University of Berlin in 2012.

-Family

-He married in 1965 and has two daughters.

-He is the brother of the novelist Julian Barnes, and he and his family feature in the latter's memoir Nothing to be Frightened Of (2008).
+Barnes, born on December 26, 1942, was educated at the City of London School and Balliol College, Oxford.
+He taught at Oxford University for 25 years before moving to the University of Geneva, where he served as Professor of Ancient Philosophy from 1994 to 2002.
+A Fellow of the British Academy since 1987, Barnes is recognized for his expertise in ancient Greek philosophy and has edited significant works on Aristotle and pre-Socratic thinkers.
+He received an honorary doctorate from Humboldt University in 2012 and took his éméritat in 2006 after teaching at the University of Paris-Sorbonne.

 Philosophical views

 Barnes holds that our modern notion of the scientific method is "thoroughly Aristotelian."
 He emphasizes the point in order to refute empiricists Francis Bacon and John Locke, who thought they were breaking with the Aristotelian tradition.
 He claims that the "outrageous" charges against Aristotle were brought by men who did not read Aristotle's own works with sufficient attention and who criticized him for the faults of his successors.